Appdynamics/websphere-mq-monitoring-extension/README.md

    * \<logger name="com.appdynamics"\>
 4. Start the machine agent and please let it run for 10 mins.
 Then zip and upload all the logs in the directory \<MachineAgent\>/logs/*.
 5. Attach the zipped \<MachineAgent\>/conf/* directory here.
- 6. Attach the zipped \<MachineAgent\>/monitors/ExtensionFolderYouAreHavingIssuesWith directory here .
+6. Attach the zipped \<MachineAgent\>/monitors/ExtensionFolderYouAreHavingIssuesWith directory here.

 For any support related questions, you can also contact help@appdynamics.com.